 One of the reasons why it is discouraged to give pet rabbits carrots is that it can cause them to develop tooth decay.
-Remember, carrots even when it is boiled are relatively hard to chew on in comparison to hay and green leafy vegetables.
 Opening your pet rabbit’s risk to tooth decay is damaging for their overall state of health.
 If you are the kind of homeowner who loves eating salads, make sure just to give the carrot leaves instead of the carrot top and the whole body of the carrot itself to your pet rabbit.

 As a responsible owner, it is essential not to upset your pet rabbit’s digestive system.
 Giving them digestive sickness and diarrhea is not pleasant at all for both the bunny and you, the owner.
 When undigested sugar or carbohydrates start to build up in your pet rabbit’s ceacum, it can instantly produce gas and change the overall pH level of your pet rabbit’s digestive tract.
 Sugar and starch must be avoided whenever possible as these cannot be digested properly, and when this happens, it can be a potential breeding ground for bacteria upon which diarrhea for your pet rabbit can start.